Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 Carrying out computed tomography will make it possible to diagnose the presence of cavities in the lungs, which will also be more airy.

-Surgical treatment of pulmonary emphysema
+Surgical treatment of emphysema

 Treatment procedures are mainly carried out on an outpatient basis.
 But there should be an opportunity to be observed by doctors such as pulmonologist or therapist.